 The WH-1000XM3 are good-sounding headphones for general media consumption, with their deep and powerful bass making them suitable for listening to bass-heavy music genres.
 They support NFC for seamless pairing with compatible devices.
 Their integrated mic is decent enough for phone calls while their wireless range is great, but they don’t support low-latency codecs.
 Using the Sony companion app, you can modify some aspects of the headphones, including the sound and the on-cup controls.

 From ambient chatter to the sound of airplane engines and air conditioning units, the WH-1000XM3 are excellent at blocking out background noise.
 This makes them ideal for listening to music at the office and while commuting or traveling.
 Their sound leakage is also low at moderate volume, which means you won’t disturb nearby people with your loud music.
 They can last up to 30 hours per charge in wireless mode with ANC enabled and include a modern USB-C charging cable.

-Overall, the WH-1000XM3 are excellent headphones that stand out as the best wireless headphones under $500.
+Overall, the WH-1000XM3 are excellent headphones for travel and commute that stand out as the best wireless headphones under $500.
 Their sound quality, on-cup controls, build quality, and app support are good while their battery life and noise isolation are superb.
 They are highly versatile headphones that are suitable for everyday use, with their lightweight build, foldable ear cups, and hard case making them more portable than many other over-ear headphones.

 If you find wireless over-ear headphones too cumbersome to carry for everyday use – even the foldable ones – get the Sony WF-1000XM3 instead.
 They are truly wireless headphones that are significantly more portable than over-ear and on-ear headphones.
 Like the WH-1000XM3, which are basically their over-ear counterpart, they are noise-canceling headphones that are suitable for listening to music in the office and while traveling.